Stepp Stables

 Self Service

-includes one 24' x 24' mare motel-style stall, one tack room, and one automatic waterer.
-Alfalfa and Bermuda hay is available for purchase and includes free delivery to the tack room.
+Includes one 24' x 24' mare motel-style stall, one assigned tack room, and one automatic waterer.
+Alfalfa and Bermuda hay is available for purchase and includes free delivery to assigned tack room.
+Boarder to pay additional for sand, which can be dumped/spread by stables staff for an additional charge, or can provide own shavings as well.
 Owners are responsible for veterinarian/farrier appointments.
+Please forward all required medical records to management

 Lot Pasture